The IPC's vision is‘To enable Para athletes to achieve sporting excellence and inspire and excite the world.

 The vision of the IPC, run by 200 members, is ‘To enable Para athletes to achieve sporting excellence and inspire and excite the world.’

 Para athletes - The primary focus, from initiation to elite level

 Achieve - Sporting excellence is the goal of a sport centred organisation

-Inspire & Excite - Touch the heart of all people for a more equitable society
+Inspire and excite - Touch the heart of all people for a more equitable society

 Founded on 22 September 1989 as a non-profit organisation, it is based in Bonn, Germany and aims to develop sports opportunities for all people with an impairment from the beginner to elite level.

-It employs nearly 70 people from 17 countries and is composed of a General Assembly (highest decision making body), a Governing Board (executive body), a Management Team and various Standing Committees and Councils.
+It employs more than 70 people from 20 countries and is composed of a General Assembly (highest decision making body), a Governing Board (executive body), a Management Team and various Standing Committees and Councils.

 Located at the IPC headquarters are more than 70 team members who work under the Chief Executive Officer in all day-to-day business affairs regarding the Paralympic Movement.